daotl/go-log/README.md

 - `ColorizedCompactOutput`: same as `CompactOutput` but colorized

 Added config options:
+- `AutoColor`: automatically switches between formats and their colorized counterparts (`ColorizedOutput` <-> `PlaintextOutput`, `ColorizedCompactOutput` <-> `CompactOutput`), if the current program is run from a terminal it switches to the colorized version, vice versa
 - `AutoStdout`: automatically enables stdout output if the current program is run from a terminal, or ((File is not set or not correct) and (URL is not set))
 - `Sampling`: configs log sampling